Sourdough Class for Beginners: A Hands-On Workshop

 What do you take home from a sourdough class?

-Can kids do the sourdough class too?
+Can kids take the sourdough class too?

 Is a sourdough class worth it compared with learning from a video?

-A video can show you the steps, but it cannot feel your dough or lean over and tell you it needs ten more minutes.
+A video can show you the steps, but it can't feel your dough or lean over and tell you it needs ten more minutes.
 A class gives you a real baker reading your loaf right alongside you, a starter already at peak activity, and a finished loaf in your hands the same day.
 You get to skip the weeks of solo guessing that send most people back to store bread.

-You will not master sourdough in a single morning, and nobody expects you to.
+You won't master sourdough in a single morning, and nobody expects you to.
 It takes a handful of bakes at home before it feels like second nature.
 What the class gives you is the right starting point, so those bakes turn out well instead of teaching you bad habits you have to unlearn later.
 Free recipes will get you there eventually, after enough discouraging loaves to make you want to quit.
 A friendly morning with a baker is simply the shortcut.